amichnia/Swift-framework-with-private-ObjC-example/README.md

 #endif /* SwiftToObjectiveC_h */
 ```

 > **Note:** If you are unsure how should you fill this header, you can make Swift members public and build.
-That will generate ModuleName-Swift.h header in derived data.
-Inspect it and it will give you some sense of how to do it.
+That generates 'ModuleName-Swift.h' header in derived data.
+Inspecting it should give you some sense of how to do it.
 Then make it internal again.

 ### Step 3: Adopt Swift protocol in ObjC

-Now as we are able to see Swift protocol in Objective-C as `MyPrivateClassProtocol`, we can adopt it.
+Now as we can see Swift protocol in Objective-C as `MyPrivateClassProtocol`, we can adopt it.

 ```objc
 // MyPrivateClass.h